ibm-cloud-docs/openshift/openshift_tech.md

 ### What information is stored with IBM when using Red Hat OpenShift on IBM Cloud?
 {: #pi-info}

-For each cluster that you create with Red Hat OpenShift on IBM Cloud cluster, IBM stores the information that is described in the following table:
+For each cluster that you create with Red Hat OpenShift on IBM Cloud, IBM stores the information that is described in the following table:

 |Information type|Data|
 |-------|----------|